JMGaljaard/VGGish-pytorch/README.md

 postprocessor.load_state_dict(torch.load("model/vggish_postprocess.pt"))
 ```

-## Generate files
+### Generate from Checkpoint
-To generate the files yourself, first download the original tensorflow file as follows:
+To generate the files yourself, first download the original Tensorflow checkpoint file as follows.
+In addition, download
+the PCA parameter files.
+Alternatively, in case you need to convert your own version of VGGish, you can change the
+variables in [`convert.py`](convert.py) to point to your own files.
+Make sure that the layers have the same names
+as the original Tensorflow implementation.

 ```bash
 wget https://storage.googleapis.com/audioset/vggish_model.ckpt -O model/vggish_model.ckpt